aws-ia/terraform-aws-eks-blueprints/examples/eks-cluster-with-self-managed-node-groups/README.md

-# EKS Cluster with Teams to a new VPC
+# EKS Cluster with Self-managed Node Group

-This example deploys a new EKS Cluster with Teams to a new VPC.
+This example deploys a new EKS Cluster with a self-managed node group into a new VPC.
  - Creates a new sample VPC, 3 Private Subnets and 3 Public Subnets
  - Creates an Internet gateway for the Public Subnets and a NAT Gateway for the Private Subnets
-- Creates an EKS Cluster Control plane with public endpoint with one managed node group
+ - Creates an EKS Cluster Control plane with Self-managed node group
-- Creates two application teams - blue and red and deploys team manifests to the cluster
-- Creates a single platform admin team - you will need to provide your own IAM user/role first, see the example for more details

 ## How to Deploy
 ### Prerequisites:
 Ensure that you have installed the following tools in your Mac or Windows Laptop before start working with this module and run Terraform Plan and Apply
 1. [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html)